Illinois and Michigan Canal: Construction

 In 1824, Samuel D. Lockwood, one of the first commissioners of the canal, was given the authorization to hire contractors to survey a route for the canal to follow.

-Construction on the canal began in 1836, although it was stopped for several years due to an Illinois state financial crisis related to the Panic of 1837.
+Construction began in 1836, although it was stopped for several years with the onset of the Panic of 1837.
 The Canal Commission had a grant of 284000 acre of federal land which it sold at 1.25 $/acre to finance the construction.
-Still, money had to be borrowed from Eastern United States and British investors to finish the canal.
+Additional funds were borrowed from Eastern United States and British investors.

-Most of the canal work was done by Irish immigrants who previously worked on the Erie Canal.
-The work was considered dangerous and many workers died, although no official records exist to indicate how many.
-The Irish immigrants who toiled to build the canal were often derided as a sub-class and were treated very poorly by other citizens of the city.
+Most of the work was done by Irish immigrants who previously worked on the Erie Canal.
+The work was considered dangerous, and many workers died, although no official records exist to indicate how many.
+The Irish were often derided as a sub-class and were treated very poorly by other citizens of the city.

-The canal was finished in 1848 at a total cost of $6,170,226.
+The canal was finished in 1848 at a cost of $6,170,226.
 Chicago Mayor James Hutchinson Woodworth presided over the opening ceremony.
-Pumps were used to draw water to fill the canal near Chicago, which was soon supplemented by water from the Calumet Feeder Canal.
-The feeder was supplied by water from the Calumet River and originated in Blue Island, Il.
+Pumps were used to draw water to fill the canal near Chicago, which was later supplemented by water from the Calumet Feeder Canal.
 The DuPage River provided water farther south.
 In 1871 the canal was deepened to speed up the current and to improve sewage disposal.

 Completion

 The canal was eventually 60 ft wide and 6 ft deep, with towpaths constructed along each edge to permit mules to be harnessed to tow barges along the canal.
-Towns were planned out along the path of the canal spaced at intervals corresponding to the length that the mules could haul the barges.
-It had seventeen locks and four aqueducts to cover the 140 ft height difference between Lake Michigan and the Illinois River.
+Towns were planned out along the path of the canal spaced at intervals corresponding to the distance that the mules could haul the barges.
+It had seventeen locks and four aqueducts to cover the 140 ft elevation difference between Lake Michigan and the Illinois River.
 From 1848 to 1852 the canal was a popular passenger route, but passenger service ended in 1853 with the opening of the Chicago, Rock Island and Pacific Railroad that ran parallel to the canal.
 The canal had its peak shipping year in 1882 and remained in use until 1933.

-Experiencing a remarkable recovery from the devastating Great Chicago Fire of 1871, Chicago rebuilt rapidly along the shores of the Chicago River.
-The river was especially important to the development of the city since all wastes from houses, farms, the stockyards, and other industries could be dumped into the river and carried out into Lake Michigan.